NivethithaP-Rajan/Text_Data_Extraction_Using_BERT/README.md

 - Extracting answers to questions like 'What is the initial franchise fee?'
 - Evaluating the extracted answers using 'Exact Match' and F1 score.

-All the text files are found in the folder 'Data'
+All the text files are found in the folder 'DLData'